Skip to content

 2. The controller validates the request, updates spec.capacityBytes, and sets the volume phase to Expanding.

-3. The consumer node (where the MD device lives) grows its local partition.
+3. The consumer node (where the PVC mounted) grows its local partition.

-4. Each remote node grows its partition independently via the reconciler.
+4. Each remote node (where replica lives) grows its partition independently via the reconciler.

 5. Once all partitions are at the new size, the consumer node runs mdadm --grow and xfs_growfs to expand the MD array and filesystem.